gsalzet/gsalzet/README.md

 **I'm Guillaume**, a forest bioeconomist at The French National Forest Office ([ONF](https://www.onf.fr/)) in the R&D department.

-I am currently working on a seemless integration of coupled biophysical & market models.
+I am currently working on a seamless coupling method of biophysical & market models.
 The goal is to provide expected wood-market trajectories in mainland France and french overseas territories under climate changes scenarios.

 More info at: https://guillaume-salzet.netlify.app/